-In my eyes, biohacking and wellness practice are one and the same.
+In my eyes, biohacking and wellness practices are one and the same.
 The difference is purely in how the journey is executed.
 As the new generations see more importance in data and results-based proof that wellness “works”, and as our increasingly busy lives demand more results in less and less time, it makes sense that we are evolving new tools to achieve a positive state of wellbeing we so desperately desire.

 Technology will no doubt dominate the next century of our evolution, but the wellness industry needs to be sure to find the right balance between embracing the new while reaping the benefits from traditional wisdom.
 In regards to our own physical wellbeing, it’s not just about hacking our way to perfection, but it’s about how we treat our bodies day-to-day, the external environments we live in and the communities around us that still affect us most.